 In the study, the participants completed different types of math problems and answered questions around sentence structure (language skills).

 The results didn’t allow the researchers to determine that either the language skills or math region/processes are responsible for comprehending code.

-Instead, they found that the region that became active was one called the “multiple demand” region.
-This region is the key player when we solve complex problems, typically those which are “cognitively challenging”.
+Instead, they found that the region that became active was one known as the “multiple demand” region.
+This region is the key player when we solve complex problems—typically those which are “cognitively challenging”.

-This “multiple demand” region responded to both the language problems and the math problems.
+This region responded to both the language problems and the math problems.
 The language-related region did respond to sentence-based problems, but responded weakly or not at all to the math problems.

 Essentially, the results determined that coding doesn’t rely solely on the math-related or language-related brain processes and region.
-Instead, coding activates the multiple demand network.
-This region, although a key role in mathematics and logic, is also linked to logic and general “difficult thinking”.
+Instead, the researchers found, coding activates the multiple demand network.
+This region, although a key role in mathematics, is also linked to logic and general “difficult thinking”.

 Coding and gender politics

 Not only do most colleges and universities include computer science/programming in the math department, but many of these institutions require prerequisites or that you take an advanced math course alongside coding.
-For a long time, it’s been commonplace to think about coding and computer science in association with math and engineering.
+For a long time, it’s been commonplace to think about coding and computer science as linked to math and engineering.

 And the demographics show just this.
 According to a 2021 global software developer survey, males account for roughly 91.7% of computer developers.

 Coding is stereotypically a male field